Sri Chinmoy San Diego 6-hour Race

 About the Sponsor

 Founded in 1977, the international Sri Chinmoy Marathon Team (SCMT) organizes hundreds of events each year--from weekly 2-mile races to the world's longest sanctioned footrace of 3100 miles.
+The team is renowned for its hospitality, standard of excellence and spirit of goodwill.

 In addition to road and trail races, SCMT sponsors track & field meets, swimming events and triathlons worldwide.
 The team encourages people of all ages, abilities and backgrounds to challenge themselves and to experience joy and community through sport.